fmang/opustags/CONTRIBUTING.md

 # Contributing to opustags

-opustags is not quite active nor mature, but contributions are welcome.
+opustags is slowing getting more mature, and contributions are welcome.

 Before you open a pull request, you might want to talk about the change you'd like to make to make sure it's relevant.
 In that case, feel free to open an